In this article I’m going to reveal five powerful (and natural) ways to quickly stimulate new hair growth.

 The key here is to be consistent.
 Hair loss takes place slowly over time, and hair growth also takes time.
-Your body won’t react immediately, even to these powerful methods.
+Your body won’t react immediately, even to these methods.

 Pick two or three methods and stick to them until they become a habit.